 What makes the Rutgers University–Camden Creative Writing M.F.A. different?
-It’s a fully-funded graduate program in creative writing that awards a terminal degree in the discipline.
+We fully fund full-time students and provide substantial financial support for part-time students who pursue a terminal degree in creative writing.
 We offer a multi-genre approach to poetry, fiction, and creative nonfiction taught by a distinguished, award-winning faculty.
 The Writers House, located on Camden’s historic Cooper Street, is a vibrant center for literary programming and community outreach.
 It is home to the program’s writing workshops and seminars.
 All of these elements together provide not just models of writing on the page, but modes of living as a writer who is actively engaged in a community.

 - A transcript showing the completion of a B.A. degree, with a grade-point average of 3.0 or better